 We have recently fabricated nanophotonic resonators, as shown in the image, in which we achieve a quality factor exceeding 105 and a mode volume that is smaller than a cubic wavelength.
 We expect that this will enhance the emission of individual erbium dopants by four orders of magnitude.
 We aim to use the resulting fast light-matter coupling in order to demonstrate a novel, scalable platform for distributed quantum computing and quantum networking based on spin-photon quantum gates (Reiserer et al., Nature 508, (2014)).

 To this end, our current efforts are focused on further improving the fabrication procedure and the coupling to these resonators, as well as tuning them in resonance with individual Erbium emitters.
-Our first publication in that field of study is: Weiss, Gritsch, Merkel & Reiserer: Erbium dopants in silicon nanophotonic waveguides. arXiv:2005.01775 (2020).
+Our first publication in that field of study is: Weiss, Gritsch, Merkel & Reiserer: Erbium dopants in nanophotonic silicon waveguides.
+Optica 8(1) 40 (2021).